X1L3F/ESP32-CAN-Shield/README.md

 The software is structured into two components:

 - The Gateway runs on the ESP and serves as the translater of CAN to caneth/caneth to CAN messages.
-It also serves a Website where different settings like CAN-speed and remote IP can be changed.
+It also serves a Website where different settings like CAN-speed and remote IP can be changed or a CAN-ID filter can be used.
 - The connector which runs on a PC and sends/receives caneth Messages to the Gateway.
 It basically connects Busmaster or any other tool.

 ### Installation